julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 *no information rate* $= max(\frac{count(c)}{n})$

-For the die example, this alternative no information rate would be $\frac{1}{2}$ for the 4 it's rigged to roll.
+For the die example, the alternative no information rate for rolling a 4 would be $\frac{1}{2}$ since it's been rigged to roll a 4 half the time.

 #### Zero one loss count

 This is the count of observations that were misclassified regardless of whether it was a type I or type II error.
-Based on my catagorization system, this metric by itself would probably go under cross metrics.
+Based on my categorization system, this metric by itself would probably go under cross metrics.
 However, it's companion metric, zero one loss ratio, is firmly in this category.

 $zero \text{ } one \text{ } loss \text{ } count = FP + FN$